shrezaei/MI-Attack/README.md

 ## Train a Target Model
 You lunch an attack, you first need to train a model.
 You can use any model you have previously trained with Keras/Tensorflow.
-To skip this part, you can directly download the models we used from GoogleDrive PATH HERE.
+To skip this part, you can directly download the models we used from https://drive.google.com/file/d/1XQBo3rlZO58mSK57T2Rmv-kniVcvSe9g/view?usp=sharing.
 To train an mnist model:
 ```
 $ python train_target_model.py -d cifar_10